regina-normal/aux/packaging/macos/patches/README.txt

-The default Xcode build uses the python3 provided with Xcode, and has no sandboxing.
-This is suitable for distribution through the Regina website.
+The default Xcode build is find for development.

-The patches in this directory adjust the Xcode project to add sandboxing, as required for distribution through the App Store.
+- To distribute a formal release through the Regina website, apply release.diff.
+This merely changes the BUILD_INFO setting.

+- To distribute a formal release through the Mac App Store, apply sandbox.diff (which enables sandboxing and changes BUILD_INFO), and for the time being also qt-6.3.2.diff (which downgrades Qt to a version that avoids private API functions forbidden by Apple).